sst/sst/www/docs/what-is-sst.md

 npm create sst@latest
 ```

-This will set you up with a full-stack TypeScript app with all the best practices.
+This will set you up with a full-stack TypeScript app with a React frontend, GraphQL API, and PostgreSQL database.

 However, if you are a more advanced user, you can pick one of our minimal templates and use our constructs to build the type of app you need.